 Each branch will maintain a Petty Cash fund of \$100.00 in its safe.
 Only Branch Managers should access these funds.
 Transactions should be reimbursed only with a receipt.
-At any time total cash and receipts will equal \$100.00.
+At all times, total cash and receipts will equal \$100.00.